-Up to 1 in 10 women and 1 in 20 men experience depression during pregnancy (antenatal depression), and anxiety is just as common, with many experiencing both depression and anxiety.
-Postnatal depression (also known as PND) is the name given to the type of depression that develops mostly between 1 month and a year following childbirth.
-In Australia, statistics show that it affects 1 in 7 women, however it can also affect partners and the wider family.
+Up to 1 in 10 women and 1 in 20 men experience depression when they are expecting, and anxiety is just as common, with many experiencing both depression and anxiety.
+Postnatal depression is the name given to the type of depression that develops mostly between 1 month and a year following childbirth.
+In Australia, statistics show that postnatal depression affects 1 in 7 women and 1 in 10 men, and rates of anxiety are even higher.

 The combination and severity of symptoms will be different for every parent, and can include: